Bodom (film): Plot

-Ida, on the car ride home, asks Nora if her nude photos really exist.
+Ida, on the car ride home, asks Nora if the nude photos really exist.
 Nora breaks down and reveals that she is in love with Ida, and could not bear to tell her.
 It is revealed that at a student party, Ida passed out from drinking, and Nora took her to bed to sleep.
-After that, Nora began to spread rumors of Ida’s nude pictures, which didn’t really exist.
+After that, Nora began to spread rumors of Ida’s nude pictures, which actually didn’t exist.
 Nora lied to Ida that Elias had taken the pictures.
 Ida hoped Elias and Atte would die, at which point the duo began planning a boys' killing trip.
 Ida is shocked to hear the truth and threatens to tell everything, with Nora hitting her in the face with a wrench.
 Ida gets angry and attacks Nora, who is driving the car.
-The girls drive into the ditch.
+The girls drive into a ditch.

 An unknown man offers to help the girls and tow them to town.
 Nora asks Ida for the knife with which she killed Atte, but there is no knife.
-The girls realize that the man driving the car is a murderer, at which point the tow truck driven by the man begins to accelerate so that the girls' car flies to its roof.
-Ida is injured in the crash, and she is unable to move.
-Nora tries to escape, but the man's hound catches Nora.
+The girls realize that the man driving the car is a murderer, at which point the tow truck driven by the man begins to accelerate so that the girls' car turns over.
+Ida is injured and unable to move.
+Nora tries to escape, but the man's dog catches Nora.

-Nora and Ida wake up in front of a campfire, bound and their lips glued shut.
+Nora and Ida wake up at a campfire, bound and their lips glued shut.
 The man then kills Nora in front of Ida.
 At dawn, Ida wakes up in the yard of her own house in shock.
 The bodies of Nora and the boys are found and Ida is accused of the murders of her friends, and no one believes the truth told by Ida.

 The case is widely reported and inspired by new campers arriving at Lake Bodom.
-But unbeknownst to everyone, the mysterious murderer still stalks all those who have entered the woods.
+However, the mysterious murderer still stalks those who enter the woods.